nicktantk/tp/docs/DeveloperGuide.md

 **Prerequisites:** Have at least 3 bookings with different dates and times.

 1. Test case: `sortbooking`<br>
-   Expected: All bookings sorted by date and time in chronological order from today (earliest first).
+   Expected: All upcoming bookings sorted by date and time in chronological order from today (earliest first).
 Past bookings are not shown.
 Status message confirms sorting.<br>

 ### Deleting a booking